List of The Office (American TV series) characters: Toby Flenderson

-Toby Flenderson (Paul Lieberstein) is the human resources rep for the Scranton branch of paper distributor Dunder Mifflin.
-Due to his position in HR, Toby has duties to ensure the company's procedures and rules of conduct are followed.
-As such, he is perceived as an enemy by lead character and Scranton branch manager Michael Scott, who constantly dismisses company procedure and rules of conduct in order to pursue fun and a personal relationship with his employees.
+Toby Flenderson (Paul Lieberstein) is the human resources (HR) representative for the Scranton branch of paper distributor Dunder Mifflin.
+Due to his position in HR, Toby reports directly to the corporate office, as opposed to the other branch employees who report to the Scranton branch manager, Michael Scott.
+As the HR rep, Toby has duties to ensure the company's procedures and rules of conduct are followed.
+As such, he is perceived as an enemy by the lead character Michael Scott – who constantly ignores company policies and rules of conduct in order to pursue fun and a personal relationship with his employees.
 A passive, soft-spoken character, Toby mostly has amicable relationships with his other coworkers, including Pam Beesly, on whom he has an unrequited crush.
 Toby is temporarily replaced by Holly Flax in season 5 after he moves to Costa Rica but returns after Holly is transferred.
 He is eventually fired by Dwight at the end of season 9 and becomes an author in New York City.
 He is an original character created for the series, with no counterpart in the British original series.